Yuantian013/E2GAN/README.md

 # E2GAN
 Code used for [Off-Policy Reinforcement Learning for Efficient and Effective GAN Architecture Search](https://), ECCV 2020.

-## Updates
-* Jul-13-2020: Code and pretrained weights are released.

 ### Dependencies
 ```bash